South Korea shipped US$683.6 billion worth of exported products during 2022, up by 13% compared to $605.2 billion in 2018.

 It would be unrealistic for any exporting nation to expect across-the-board positive trade balances with all its importing partners.
 Similarly, that export country doesn’t necessarily post a negative trade balance with each individual partner with which it exchanges exports and imports.

-Among South Korea’s trading partners that cause the greatest negative trade balances, South Korean deficits with the United Arab Emirates (up 244.6%), Indonesia (up 153.7%) and Iraq (up 92.1%) grew at the fastest pace from 2021 to 2022.
+Among South Korea’s trading partners that cause the greatest negative trade balances, South Korean deficits with Chile (up 19.5%) and the United Arab Emirates (up 4%) grew from 2022 to 2023.

 These cashflow deficiencies clearly indicate South Korea’s competitive disadvantages with the above countries, but also represent key opportunities for South Korea to develop country-specific strategies to strengthen its overall position in international trade.